 To reach out to prospective brand ambassadors, first identify your best customers.
 Using data from your loyalty club, you can pick from your most frequent or highest-spending shoppers.
 Then get in touch with them, expressing your appreciation for their continued business and encouraging them to share that experience with their friends, family, and social media followers.
 Let them know what they have to gain by being a brand ambassador – and make sure it’s something worthwhile, like special offers or useful information.
 Treat them like VIP customers, because that’s exactly what they are.

 If your effort pays off, your brand ambassador program will empower you to make even more out of the customer relationships you establish during the holiday season.
 Remember: Your goal is to create such a personalized, positive experience during the holidays that many of your first-time shoppers will not just go on to become loyal customers, but will encourage others to become loyal customers.

 As the holiday shopping season comes to a close, you have a window of opportunity to turn today’s shoppers into tomorrow’s repeat customers.
 While many businesses will only focus on getting as many sales as possible before ringing in the new year, those that take the long view are already hard at work, encouraging their holiday season shoppers to come back again soon.
 That approach can involve extra work: planning ahead to create a positive, personalized experience; making it easy, convenient, and tempting to join your loyalty club; and building relationships with brand ambassadors.

 For better or for worse, you’re making an impression on your first-time shoppers this time of year.
-By making the right impression, you can use the holiday season as an opportunity to invest in your business’s future – and to start boosting next year’s sales before 2017 has even begun.
+By making the right impression, you can use the holiday season as an opportunity to invest in your business’s future.

 About the Author